kinode-dao/kinode-book/src/identity_system.md

 For more information about the architectural specifics of the networking protocol, see [Networking Protocol](./networking_protocol.md).
 The main takeaway for the identity system is that *domain provenance* and *domain resolution* are unified by QNS.

-Like .eth for ENS, the QNS domain space is fixed inside the `.uq` top-level domain.
+Like .eth for ENS, the QNS domain space is fixed inside the `.nec` top-level domain.
 However, we reserve the ability to expand domain availability in the future, and governance of the Nectar protocol will include the ability to manage domain names.
 Eventually, we hope to link various TLDs to existing NFT communities and other identity systems.